SlowinskiPiotr/GeTallele/README.md

 # GeTallele

-Repository with the toolbox described in: "GeTallele: a method for analysis of DNA and RNA allele frequencies distributions".
+Repository with the toolbox (and code used for analysis and to produce figures) described in: "GeTallele: a method for analysis of DNA and RNA allele frequencies distributions".
 Preprint availible at https://www.biorxiv.org/content/10.1101/491209v4

 ## GeTallele descritpion
 ### Functionality
+The toolbox that provides a suite of functions for analysis, statistical assessment and visualization of **Ge**nome and **T**ranscriptome **allele** frequencies distributions.
+The main functionality of GeTallele is estimation of **variant probability (v_{PR})** in chromosomal segments (continuous multi-SNV genomic regions).
+Variant p

 ### Input